-Soils —Field Characterization and Collection and Laboratory Analysis
+Soils —Field Characterization, Collection, and Laboratory Analysis

 Background

-, of time, geology, climate, biota, and topography Soils evolve to produce horizons that are characteristic of different ecosystems, though soil profiles can be quite heterogeneous over small distances due to differences in topography, biota, geology, etc. usefuland provide a researcher with an understanding of the foundation underlying the ecosystem at the surface.
+As rocky substrates are weathered, biota are emplaced and soils begin to form.
+As we have discussed, the soils that form at a given location can vary based on Jenny’s five soil forming factors of time, geology, climate, biota, and topography.
+Soils evolve to produce horizons that are characteristic of different ecosystems, though soil profiles can be quite heterogeneous over small distances due to differences in topography, biota, geology, etc. Digging soil pits and characterizing the soil profiles is a useful approach to investigating the connections between geology and biology in the field and provide a researcher with an understanding of the foundation underlying the ecosystem at the surface.

 Chapin Figure 3.9.
 A generic soil profile showing the major horizons that are formed during soil development.
 Density of dots reflects the concentration of soil organic matter. (from Chapin Ch.
 3.)

 Project Summary

-Duringexamining at the nearby Kiefer Plot and then analyzing them in the laboratory.
+During weeks 2 and 3 you will be examining soils in the field at the nearby Kiefer Plot and then analyzing them in the laboratory.
 Through careful observations and hands-on field work, you will develop skills in characterizing soils and in making connections between geology, soils, and biology—and you will be able to contrast soils at coniferous vs. deciduous sites.
 Soil analysis is an important method of looking at ecosystem scale carbon cycling and sequestration, as well as nutrient cycling on short- and long-time scales.
-You will be collecting soils at one of these soil profiles and will be analyzing soilin addition toYou will be handing a Lab Report including interpretations of the soils you have been examining in the field and lab (details on page 4).
+You will be collecting soils at one of these soil profiles and will be analyzing soil moisture and organic carbon content in the laboratory, in addition to quantifying the grain size distribution.
+You will be keeping detailed notes of your observations (in the field and in the lab), your laboratory methods, and your data.
+You will be handing a Lab Report including interpretations of the soils you have been examining in the field and lab (details on page 4).

 Protocol

 Day 1—In the Field (Kiefer Plot, near TESC Organic Farm)

 Students will be divided among the 6 sites (coniferous sites: CONIF 01, CONIF 02, CONIF 03 and deciduous sites DECID1, DECID2, and DECID3).
 Groups will be pre-assigned.